sagold/json-schema-library/README.md

 -   `mergeSchema` - Merges to two json schema
 -   `reduceSchema` - Reduce schema by merging dynamic constructs into a static json schema omitting those properties
 -   `isDynamicSchema` - Returns true if the passed schema contains dynamic properties (_if_, _dependencies_, _allOf_, etc)
--   `resolveDynamicSchema` - Resolves all dynamic schema definitions for the given input data and returns the resulting json-schema without any dynamic schema definitions.
+-   `resolveDynamicSchema` - Resolves all dynamic schema definitions for the given input data and returns the resulting JSON Schema without any dynamic schema definitions.

 </details>